 This course will focus on the assessment and diagnosis of individual psychiatric disorders as defined by classification systems such as the Diagnostic Statistical Manual (DSM) and the International Classification of Diseases (lCD).
 Understanding of defined diagnostic disorders relative to the helping context will be emphasized.
 Knowledge of cultural concerns associated with classification systems will be explored.
 Emphasis will be placed on the following: assessment strategies designed to promote healthy human functioning; prevention strategies that focus on organizational/community/social justice advocacy; and the impact of diagnostic and prevention strategies on human functioning and wellness across the life span.
 S.

 COUN 522.
-Management of School Counseling Programs.
-2 Credits.
+School Counseling and Program Management.
+3 Credits.

 COUN 526.
 Educational Collaboration.
 3 Credits.

 The course focuses on the knowledge and skills essential to the consulting/collaboration process for professional school counselors in order to effectively support student adjustment and achievement.
 Collaboration for school improvement, program implementation, and work with parents, educators and professionals in the community is emphasized.
 Prerequisite: Enrollment in School Counseling Distance Program or permission of instructor.

 COUN 527.
 School-Based Family Counseling.
 3 Credits.

 The course provides an overview of relevant theoretical models, approaches and specific issues of families in order for school personnel to facilitate student adjustment and achievement.
 Prerequisite: Enrollment in School Counseling Distance Program or permission of instructor.

 The course emphasizes the addiction and recovery process including vulnerability factors, diagnosis and treatment, and relapse prevention of addiction disorders for individuals and families.
 Shared characteristics of behavioral and chemical addictions, addiction theory, research, and policy will be addressed.